Malke Bina: Education

-Immediately after the Six Day War Bina went to Israel to attend the Jerusalem Michlala, where she studied Mishna, “and felt that it was a pity not to further expand my learning, now that I had been given a taste of the subject.
-I also thought that I would learn Gemara in the future.
-If it was available, why shouldn’t women do it?”

 After meeting her husband, Rabbi Aharon Bina and moving to America, Bina completed a Masters program in Bible and History at Revel at Yeshiva University in 1972.
 It was in this program that she learned various sugyot of Gemara.

 MaTaN

-Rabbanit Bina is the Founder and Director of MaTaN, an innovative institution dedicated to furthering women's Torah study, paving the way for them to learn Talmud, Tanakh and Halakha at the highest levels, in a vibrant atmosphere that is open to diverse spiritual and intellectual perspectives.
+Rabbanit Bina is the Founder and Director of MaTaN, the focus of which is on women's Torah study, and learning Talmud, Tanakh and Halakha.

-She says, “My goal was to open up an institution B”H that would welcome any woman who wanted to come to study.
+She says, “My goal was to open up an institution B'H that would welcome any woman who wanted to come to study.
 The dream was not just to provide adult education for women, including high level Talmud studies, but to create a strong beit midrash that would be a wellspring for future female religious leaders...We wanted the learning at MaTaN to be a mainstream activity for post high school religious women who would devote themselves to Torah Lishma (Torah for its own sake), not necessarily for a degree.
 I consider that it took 10 years for MaTaN to become mainstream and no longer be peripheral.
 Originally there were 4 to 6 women in the beit midrash.
 Now we have 22 women in a three-year Talmud program, and 20 in the Tanakh program.
 These are women from other areas of study who spend between one to three years at MaTaN...The emphasis at MaTaN is on study as a religious act, but always combined with high intellectual goals...At MaTaN we try to stress that learning should be new and fresh and exciting every day—the stress on hayom (today).”